 India is witnessing significant interest from international investors in infrastructure space.
 Government of India is taking every possible initiative to boost this sector.

 Infrastructure sector is a key driver for the Indian economy because infrastructure is directly proportional to the development and growth of the country.
-The Government of India is taking every possible initiative to boost this sector.
+The Government of India is expected to invest highly in the infrastructure sector, mainly highways, renewable energy and urban transport.
 Some of the steps taken are:

 i.
 Excessive competition